 - Completing a survey below.

-- Attending an online information session (Tuesday 1st June) or community workshop (Saturday 19th June) - you can register in the key events section on this page.
+- Attending an online information session (Tuesday 1st June) - you can register in the key events section on this page.

 Feedback from stakeholders and community will help Parks Victoria create a Park Plan and set priorities for the park in the future.
 A summary of engagement results will be made publicly available once the consultation is completed.

 Clyde Regional Park will be a completely new park.